first 30 days after launch

 Not five changes.
 One.
 If your landing page isn't converting, rewrite the headline using the exact language people used in community posts.
 If your outreach isn't getting replies, try a different opening line that references a more specific problem.
 If you're getting engagement in one community but not another, drop the dead one and double your effort in the live one.

-One change per week means you can actually tell what made the difference.
+One change per week means you can tell what made the difference.
 Change five things at once and you learn nothing.

 Week 2 Checkpoint